Webinar - Students, it pays to do your taxes!

 GST/HST credit

-To get it, all you have to do is your taxes every year, even if you have no income to report.
+To get it, all you have to do is file your taxes every year, even if you have no income to report.

-[An individual using a laptop and calculator.]
+[An individual using a laptop outside.]

-Refundable vs non-refundable?
+Refundable vs. non-refundable?

 There are two different types of tax credits available – refundable and non-refundable.

 Non-refundable tax credits can help reduce or eliminate the tax you may have to pay.
 They cannot create a refund.
-So if you owe $600 in taxes and you are entitled to $500 in non-refundable tax credits, the credit will reduce what you owe to $100.
+So if you owed $600 in taxes and you are entitled to $500 in non-refundable tax credits, the credit will reduce what you owe to $100.

-In the same scenario if you owe $200 instead of $600.
-The $500 non-refundable tax credit will reduce the taxes you owe to $0, but you will not receive a refund for the difference.
+In the same scenario if you owe $200 instead of $600: The $500 non-refundable tax credit will reduce the taxes you owe to $0, but you will not receive a refund for the difference.

 Common deductions and credits for students